 Brian is a first generation citizen of the United States of America.
 He grew up in New Jersey, and has lived in Vermont for over 20 years.
 Brian has spent his career focusing on experiential education; from teaching construction to opportunity youth to creating activities to promote dialogue.
 As a founding member of CQ Strategies, Brian has focussed on helping organizations engage in courageous conversations about race and culture.
 For fun, Brian loves snowboarding, swimming, and searching for the state's best maple creemee.

 Since moving to Burlington, Ita has worked for Vermont Access to Reproductive Freedom, facilitated groups at Outright VT, and chaired the RU12?
 Queer Community Center Board of Directors.
-She is an activist with the Radical Cheerleaders, is a member of Kings Local 802, and is a founding member of the House of Lordes, both activist-oriented drag performance groups.
-She was a core member of the group of activist who worked to add “Gender Identity and Expression” to the State of Vermont’s list of protected classes.
-She can often be seen traipsing about town in bright colors, talking loudly, interrupting hurtful remarks and breaking up fights.
-She is a founding member of CQ Strategies.
+Ita is an activist with the Radical Cheerleaders, a member of Kings Local 802, and a founding member of the House of Lordes, both activist-oriented drag performance groups.
+They were a core member of the group of activist who worked to add “Gender Identity and Expression” to the State of Vermont’s list of protected classes.
+Ita can often be seen traipsing about town in bright colors, talking loudly, interrupting hurtful remarks and breaking up fights.
+Ita is a founding member of CQ Strategies.

 Sherwood is Senior Executive Officer for Diversity, Engagement & Professional Development at the University of Vermont.
 The Mosaic Center for Students of Color, LGBTQA Center, Center for Cultural Pluralism,Women’s Center, Interfaith Center, and Abenacki Summer Happening Program report to him.
 He previously worked as a Peace Corps volunteer in Tanzania, adjunct faculty for the School for International Training's program in Kenya, Assistant Director of Residence Life at Pennsylvania State University, and faculty at the Summer Institute for Intercultural Communication.
 He is a founding member of CQ Strategies.

 Paul Suk-Hyun Yoon